channel incentive programs

 • Women were less interested in Private Notes but more inclined toward Peer-to-Peer.

-• Like Women, the millennials preferred Peer-to-Peer presentations,while the GenX liked Little Show.
+• Like Women, the millennials preferred Peer-to-Peer presentations, while the GenX liked Little Shows.

 Key Takeaways